amruthssss/multimodal-Surveillance-/README_PUBLIC.md

-# Multi-Modal Surveillance System 🚨
+# Multi-Modal Surveillance Detection System 🚨

-AI-powered real-time surveillance system that detects accidents, explosions, fire, smoke, and fighting using hybrid detection (YOLO + AI Agent with 221,000+ learned patterns).
+AI-powered real-time surveillance system that detects accidents, explosions, fire, smoke, and fighting using hybrid detection (YOLOv11 + AI Agent).

+> **Note**: This is the public version.
+Pre-trained models and pattern files are not included due to size constraints.
+See training instructions below.

 ## 🎯 Features